-Though he was answering a question about the so-called "gay lobby" at the Vatican, the pope indicated a change in tone, if not in teaching, in the church's stance towards gays and lesbians more generally.
+Though he was answering a question about the so-called “gay lobby” at the Vatican, the Pope indicated a change in tone, if not in teaching, in the church’s stance toward gays and lesbians more generally.

 There’s a ‘gay lobby’ inside the Vatican

-Meeting with Catholic leaders from his native Latin America and the Caribbean last year, the pope said that there are a lot of holy people in the Curia, Catholicism's Rome-based bureaucracy.
+Meeting with Catholic leaders from his native Latin America and the Caribbean in 2014, the Pope said that there are a lot of holy people in the Curia, Catholicism’s Rome-based bureaucracy.